CFA® Program Practice Analysis

 We continuously evolve the CFA Program by connecting with practicing investment management professionals, university faculty, and regulators to determine the critical knowledge, skills, and abilities that are needed in an investment role today.
 Getting direct feedback, insight, and perspective from industry practitioners is the most effective way to prepare the next generation of investment managers for the demands of global capital markets.

 In order to maintain the CFA charter as the preferred designation of investment practitioners, CFA Institute needs your input.
-Join the Education Advisory Committee Working Body and provide your perspective on the current state of the industry and the CFA Program curriculum.

 Industry Practitioner Input at Every Stage